 While living in New York, Born and her husband had become friends of Diego Rivera and Frida Kahlo.
 This friendship piqued their curiosity about Mexican art and architecture and Esther Born traveled to Mexico for about ten months in 1935-1936, primarily in order to compile a portfolio of photographs related to Mexico’s modernist architecture.
 Rivera and Kahlo accompanied her on many of her visits to see the latest examples of buildings designed by Mexico’s cutting-edge architects: Juan O’Gorman, Luis Barragán Morfín, José Villagrán García and others.

 Born’s archives related to this trip now reside in the Center for Creative Photography at The University of Arizona.
 They include a photograph entitled “Castellanos and Negreste–House at Lake Chapala”.
 This picture shows the Villa Ferrara at Hidalgo 240 in Chapala.
 The villa’s architect was Pedro Castellanos Lambley (1901-1961), whose career and links to Lake Chapala we will consider in a future post.
-Castellanos formed an architectural partnership in the early 1930s with Luis Martinez Negrete.
-Born’s portfolio of Mexican photographs includes several of Luis Martinez Negrete and Francisco Martinez Negrete and the ‘Negreste’ in the title of the Chapala photo in her archives is clearly a typo for Negrete.
+Castellanos formed an architectural partnership in the early 1930s with Enrique Martinez Negrete.
+Born’s portfolio from Mexico includes two photographs of Enrique’s brothers—Luis and Francisco Martinez Negrete—and the ‘Negreste’ in the title of the Chapala photo in her archives is clearly a typo for Negrete.

 Following the trip, and now living in San Francisco, Born (with help from her husband and the Mexican art critic Justino Fernández) wrote The New Architecture in Mexico.
 This was initially published in Architectural Record in April 1937 before being expanded and turned into a book of the same name.
 This book is now a highly-prized collectible volume about Mexico’s modernist art and architecture.
 It helped draw global attention to developments in Mexican design and architecture.